icebert04/icebert04.github.io/_posts/2019-4-20-humility-is-the-gateway-to-more-blessing.md

 Unless you are one of the locals who belong to the rich families with abundant of lands, you have no choice but to **"Flee away"** to scavenge for a livelihood for you and your family.
 So it's either they go to Manila to work, or go abroad and take their chances of bringing a fortune to the family that they left behind.

 In Balayan, most of the locals go to Italy.
 Until now, I can't decipher why most of them go to Italy.
-But one thing I find funny is that whenever they come back home, they are dressed like "Kings and Queens".
+But one thing I find funny is that whenever they come back home, they are dressed like **"Kings and Queens"**.
 They wear shining pieces of jewelry from top to bottom.
 And also build a house bigger than we can ever imagine.

 Again, I have to be careful with my words and to be very very tactful.